Covid spike to delay domestic air passenger traffic recovery: ICRA

-New Delhi, April 14 (IANS) The recent spike in Covid-19 cases, along with re-iimposition of fresh restrictions, will adversely impact air passenger traffic in April 2021, ratings agency ICRA said.
+New Delhi: The recent spike in Covid-19 cases, along with re-iimposition of fresh restrictions, will adversely impact air passenger traffic in April 2021, ratings agency ICRA said.

 Post resumption of airport operations from May 25, 2020, the ramp up in domestic passenger traffic had been steadily reaching 64 per cent of previous year levels in February 2021, it said.